 Working as a freelancer has many different benefits.

-Freelancers get to choose their clients and their roles, and are their own bosses.
-But learning how to set freelance writer rates can be overwhelming, especially for those just beginning in a freelance career.
+Freelancers get to choose their clients and roles, and are their own bosses.
+But learning how to set freelance writer rates can be overwhelming, especially for those just beginning a freelance career.

-Thankfully, with the help of tips like these and confidence in your skills, you’ll be able to calculate the perfect freelance writer rates for your freelancing business.
+Thankfully, thanks to tips like these and confidence in your skills, you’ll be able to calculate the perfect freelance writer rates for your freelancing business.

 Another area where new freelancers struggle is finding the clients they need to support their business.
 While it can become easier over time, it helps to have a place to start.